Skip to main content

 Enable Early Access for your Meraki organizations by opting in under the Organizations > Early Access menu.

-Early Access will end at GA then the Access Manager menu and your configurations will be removed unless you purchase Access Manager licenses.
-To continue using Access Manager as trial, please contact your Sales Representative, reach out to the Sales Team, or complete a trial form to register for a free evaluation.
+Early Access will end at GA then the Access Manager menu will be removed and not restored until you claim Access Manager licenses (subscription or trial).
+Contact your Sales Representative, reach out to the Sales Team, or complete a trial form to register for a free evaluation.
+Any existing configurations and data from Early Access will remain and endpoint authentications will continue based on those configurations and policies.
+No changes will be possible until an Access Manager license is claimed.

 Configuration